HedvigS/rgrambank/README.md

 * does the given function do what the documentation says it does?
 * is the documentation lacking in some way?
 * does the function break in anyway under reasonable conditions (try out some different varieties of input that should work)?
   * We are also developing unit-tests.
-Reviewers can use the unit-tests as inspiration for ways of breaking the function.
+Reviewers can use existing unit-tests as inspiration for ways of testing the limits of the function.
 [Here are the basic data-frames](https://github.com/HedvigS/rgrambank/blob/main/tests/testthat/helper-fixtures.R) that are used in the unit tests and [here is an example of a unit test](https://github.com/HedvigS/rgrambank/blob/main/tests/testthat/test-make_multistate_ValueTable.R).

+The table below tracks which functions have been reviewed and by whom. **If you want to volunteer to review a function, we would welcome that heartily!** Start by filing an [issue](https://github.com/HedvigS/rgrambank/issues) here saying what function you are targeting and your name, that way we can mark it as ongoing review (🟡) in the table of functions below.

 For members of the Department of Linguistic and Cultural Evolution at the Max Planck Institute for Evolutionary Anthropology we are using [the existing internal code review system](https://github.com/dlce-eva/papers/blob/main/README.md) ([example](https://github.com/dlce-eva/papers/pull/17))).
-For other colleagues, we use [the GitHub issue system of this repos](https://github.com/HedvigS/rgrambank/issues).
+For other colleagues and friends, we use [the GitHub issue system of this repos](https://github.com/HedvigS/rgrambank/issues).

-The table below tracks which functions have been reviewed and by whom.

 We really welcome feedback on this package and are very grateful for all people who contribute by function reviewing.